John Navarre

-John Robert Navarre (born September 9, 1980) is a former American football quarterback who was a three-year starter for the Michigan Wolverines from 2001 to 2003, leading the Wolverines to the 2003 Big Ten Conference championship in his final year of eligibility.
-He was drafted by the Arizona Cardinals in the 2004 NFL Draft and played for the Cardinals in 2004 and 2005.
+John Robert Navarre (born September 9, 1980) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Michigan Wolverines, and was selected in the seventh round of the 2004 NFL draft by the Arizona Cardinals.
+He was also a member of the Indianapolis Colts.

-Early years
+Early life

-Navarre was born in Cudahy, Wisconsin, a Milwaukee suburb, in 1980.
+Navarre was born in Cudahy, Wisconsin, on September 9, 1980.
 He attended Cudahy High School where he had a record of 33–4 as the starting quarterback for the football team.
-Head coach for Cudahy was Carey Venne.

 College career

-Navarre enrolled at the University of Michigan in 1999 and played college football for head coach Lloyd Carr's Michigan Wolverines football teams from 2000 to 2003.
-With Tom Brady and Drew Henson as the two leading quarterbacks in 1999, Navarre redshirted.
-On that year's roster, Navarre was listed at 6'6" and weighed 220 pounds.
+Navarre played college football for the Michigan Wolverines from 1999 to 2003.
+He redshirted in 1999 behind Tom Brady and Drew Henson.

-2000

 To begin the 2000 season, Henson sustained an injury in practice that required redshirt-freshman Navarre to start under center against Michigan's first opponent, Bowling Green.
-In his first career start, Navarre threw for four touchdowns, a school record for a first-time starting quarterback and the most ever in a season opener.
+In his first career start, Navarre threw for four touchdowns—a school record for a first-time starting quarterback and the most ever in a season-opener.
 The four touchdown passes also tied a school record at the time.
 Navarre's play in the opener earned him Big Ten Conference Offensive Player of the Week.
-Navarre continued his role as starting quarterback as Henson continued to be sidelined by injury, getting his second start against Rice.
-Michigan went on the road against #14 UCLA and lost, 23–20.
-The following week, Michigan began Big Ten play against #19 Illinois.
+Navarre continued his role as starting quarterback as Henson continued to be sidelined by injury; getting his second start against Rice.
+Michigan went on the road against No. 14 UCLA and lost, 23–20.
+The following week, Michigan began Big Ten play against No. 19 Illinois.
 While Navarre started his fourth game in a row, Henson replaced him late in the first half.
-Navarre saw limited action at quarterback the rest of the season, ending the season with 583 passing yards and 8 touchdowns in 10 games.
+Navarre saw limited action at quarterback the rest of the season; ending the season with 583 passing yards and eight touchdowns in nine games.

-Shortly after Michigan's win against Auburn in the 2001 Citrus Bowl, Henson announced he would come back for his senior season and forgo entering the 2001 NFL Draft.
-In 1998, Henson was drafted by the Major League Baseball's New York Yankees in the amateur draft and although he had already told Michigan he was returning for his senior season, he left to begin his pursuit of a Major League career.
+Shortly after Michigan's win against Auburn in the 2001 Citrus Bowl, Henson announced he would come back for his senior season and forgo entering the 2001 NFL draft.

-2001

-Navarre began the 2001 season as Michigan's starting quarterback, a role he kept until his last year of eligibility in 2003.
-In his first full season as Michigan's starting quarterback, Navarre threw for 2,345 yards and 19 touchdowns.
-Michigan ended the regular season 8–3 before going on to lose their Citrus Bowl match-up with Tennessee, snapping the school's four-game bowl win streak.
+Navarre began the 2001 season as Michigan's starting quarterback—a role he kept until his last year of eligibility in 2003.
+In his first full season as Michigan's starting quarterback, Navarre threw for 2,345 yards and nineteen touchdowns.
+Michigan ended the regular season 8–3 before going on to lose their Citrus Bowl match-up against Tennessee which snapped the school's four-game bowl win streak.
 In the loss, Navarre threw for 240 yards and two touchdowns.